gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-load-obj-w-mtl.md

 * `-o u v w` specifies an offset for texture coordinates.
 You'd apply those using a texture matrix similar to what we did in [the article on drawImage](webgl-2d-drawimage.html)
 * `-s u v w` specifies a scale for texture coordinates.
 As above you'd put those in a texture matrix

-I have no idea how many .MTL files are out there that use those settings.
+I have no idea how many .MTL files are out there that use those settings or how far to take it.
+For example if we add support for `-o` and `-s` do we want to add that support for every texture under the assumption they might be different for the diffuseMap vs the normalMap vs the specularMap etc..?
+That then requires that we pass in a separate texture matrix for each texture which would then require either passing a different set of texture coordinates per texture from the vertex shader to the fragment shader or else doing the texture matrix multiplication in the fragment shader instead of the traditional way of doing it in the vertex shader.

 A bigger point to take home is that adding support for every feature makes the shaders bigger and more complicated.
 Above we have a form of *uber shader*,